 Likewise, Micheál Ó Confhaola as the middle-aged Heaney cuts a powerful figure, cheekbones sculpted like the granite of the title. Ó Confhaola plays him with a kind of morose pride, unleashing every so often his gift of sean nós.
 Macdara Ó Fatharta does a marvellous turn as the elderly Heaney.
 There are impressive musical cameos from Damien Dempsey, Lisa O’Neill and Seamus Begley in a Dublin bar scene, presumably intended to be O’Donoghues of Merrion Row in the 1960s.

-Ó Confhaola as Heaney sings a powerful sean nós ballad in that pub scene.
+Ó Confhaola as the singer sings a powerful sean nós ballad in that pub scene.
 As is the custom in such sessions, Seamus Begley winds the singer’s arm for brotherly support and the result is one of the film’s most affecting segments.
-It seems impromptu and spontaneous like the bar singing in Terence Davies’ comparable and equally beautiful film of Liverpool, Distant Voices, Still Lives.
+Impromptu and spontaneous, it's like the bar singing in Terence Davies’ equally beautiful film of Liverpool, Distant Voices, Still Lives.

-No-one of course has done so as yet, but it would seem disrespectful to the memory of Joe Heaney to tell cinema-goers that it is not necessary to be interested in the singing to appreciate the great riches that are in Song of Granite.
+No-one of course has done so as yet, but it would seem disrespectful to the memory of Ó hÉanaí to tell cinema-goers that it is not necessary to be interested in the singing to appreciate the great riches that are in Song of Granite.
 Technically, to say such a thing would be true but somehow disingenuous.
-Without wishing to be didactic, ultimately the star of Song of Granite should be the singing, the film should lure us to listen the Heaney recordings.Will people just watch this entrancing movie and move on?
+Without wishing to be didactic, ultimately the star of Song of Granite should be the singing, the film should lure us to listen the classic recordings.Will people just watch this entrancing movie and move on?

-In any case, Pat Collins' tone poem is not a conventional documentary - the late Michael Davitt covered that ground in a very fine RTÉ film in 1996 entitled Joe Heaney: Sing the Dark Away.
-Song of Granite is, by contrast, an imaginative biopic which borrows salient threads or themes, from Heaney’s life in Ireland, in Glasgow and in the USA.
+In any case, Pat Collins' tone poem is not a conventional documentary - the late Michael Davitt covered that ground in a fine RTÉ film in 1996 entitled Joe Heaney: Sing the Dark Away.
+Song of Granite is, by contrast, an imaginative biopic which borrows salient threads or themes, from the singer's life and times in Ireland, in Glasgow and in the USA.

-Connemara in this version is a lost El Dorado, where the young Heaney grew up sure and safe in the affection of his parents, dancing for an accordion player, listening to his father sing.
-Look at that early scene filmed from overhead, where a singer seated on a stool by the open hearth sings to a closely-seated group.
+Connemara in this version is a lost El Dorado, where Heaney grew up sure and safe in the affection of his parents, dancing for an accordion player, listening to his father sing.
+Look at that early scene filmed from overhead, where another singer seated on a stool by the open hearth sings to a closely-seated group.
 Then a seanchaí tells a story.
-The fact that many of these participants are relatively unknown actors lends a profoundly touching grace to the early scenes.
+The fact that many of these participants are relatively unknown actors lends touching grace to those early scenes.